The Top Home Safety Tips For Winter

 Avoid Heating Your Car Inside

 It might be tempting to avoid scraping snow off your windows, but it's best to heat your car outside of your garage.
 This is especially true if you have an attached garage.
 The fumes from your car include carbon monoxide.
 The University of Iowa Hospitals and Clinics reports over 400 annual fatal incidents due to carbon monoxide poisoning.
 Instead, park and heat your car outside your garage.
 Make sure that the garage door is shut to prevent the fumes from seeping inside.
-If you're worried about how to handle snow, make sure you check out these five hacks for snow removal to get you through winter.
+If you're worried about how to handle snow, make sure you check out these hacks for snow removal to get you through winter.

 Leave Your Heat On